Lapeyus/GCP-SLZ/documentation/docs/seed.md

 ### What is a Seed Project?
 A seed project is essentially a starting point for your infrastructure.
 It sets up the basic resources and permissions you need to build out your environments.
 This includes setting up IAM roles and Federation to run code.

+The service account created here is used by the CICD pipeline agents through impersonation to create and manage GCP resources.

 ### Why is it Important?
 The seed project is crucial because it lays the foundation for all your future projects and configurations.
-It ensures that you have a secure, scalable, and maintainable infrastructure.
+It ensures that you have a secure, scalable, and maintainable infrastructure by delegating this roles to an impersonatable agent.

 ### Key Components
+- **GCP Seed project**
+- **Terraform service Account**
+- **IAM Roles at Organization level**
-- **IAM Roles**
+- **IAM Roles at Seed Project level**
-- **Service Accounts**
-- **State**
+- **Workload Identity federation**

 ### Usage

-1. **Initialization**: An admin user needs to login using the CLI or manually apply the code.
+1. **Initialization**: An admin user needs to login using the CLI or manually apply the code in this file.
 2. **State Migration**: After the initial implementation, the state for the code is stored in a cloud storage bucket.

 ### Requisites